cortex-lab/phy/docs/visualization.md

 spikes per cluster.
 The default `controller.n_spikes_amplitudes_total=None` preserves that budget for every selected cluster.
 Set the total to an integer to share a fixed budget across the Amplitude View.
+Choose **View settings** in the Amplitude View menu to edit the per-cluster, optional shared total, and gray background budgets together.
+Changes take effect immediately and are saved as global controller preferences.

 *Note*: currently, this number is divided by 5 for the `raw` amplitudes, so as to keep loading delays reasonable.